How to Grow Your Own Bell Peppers Outdoors

 End of Season

 By now we hope you've enjoyed some good bell pepper harvests!
-Be sure to check out our recipes for ideas on how to use your own home grown food.
+Be sure to check out our recipes for ideas on how to use your own homegrown food.

 Once temperatures get cold or frost approaches, it will be time to wrap up your outdoor bell pepper season.
 When plants stop setting fruit or ripening, or plants are killed by a frost, you can remove plants and put them into your composter or compost pile.
-If you're growing an open-pollenated type of pepper, and its' not mixed with other pepper cultivars, you can always save and store some mature seed before the first frost.
+If you're growing an open-pollinated type of pepper, and it's not mixed with other pepper cultivars, you can always save and store some mature seed before the first frost.

 If you want to learn how to get a jump on the planting season by starting your pepper seed transplants indoors keep reading!